Defining A Polar Vortex And Highlighting Its Potential Dangers

 1) Arctic Amplification

 In the Arctic Region, the situation is even worse.
-Surface temperature in this area has been warming at twice the rate of the global average.
+Surface temperatures in this area have been warming around three to four times faster than the global average.

 This phenomenon causes the warmer air over the Arctic to move in from the sides of the polar vortex and disrupt the cold air.
 This causes the weakening of the vortex and deformation of the jet stream, as I described in the previous section.

-As the polar vortex becomes more severely disrupted, Arctic Amplification can cause the vortex to split into multiple vortices, which leads to a Polar Outbreak.
+As the polar vortex becomes more severely disrupted, Arctic Amplification can cause the vortex to split into multiple vortices.
+This can allow Arctic air to move much farther south, leading to a polar outbreak.

 And, as already discussed, it is the movement of these multiple vortices that can cause the polar jet stream to veer seriously off course and reach areas much further south.